phanumat/Documentation/tools-and-ide/github-integration.rst

 .. tip::

-    While not required to for submitting changes, this is useful so that you have a local copy of the source code (useful for grepping the source locally, using your favorite editor, etc.), and *is* required to update your fork from the main SmartThingsPublic repository.
+    While not required to for submitting changes, this is useful so that you have a local copy of the source code (useful for grepping the source locally, using your favorite editor, etc.), and *is* required to update your fork from the main PEA HiVEPublic repository.

 Follow these steps to clone your forked repository to your local machine (it is assumed that you have installed and configured Git on your local machine):